How Do Green Sea Turtles Communicate?

 While green sea turtles are not known for their vocalizations like some marine mammals, they do produce sounds that are audible underwater.
 These vocalizations are often low-frequency and can be heard by other turtles in the vicinity.
 The sounds are primarily emitted during courtship and mating, as well as in aggressive encounters between males.

-Read Also: How Much Does a Turtle Cost
+Read Also: How Fast Can a Turtle Swim

 The vocalizations of green sea turtles are believed to serve multiple purposes.
 For example, males may use vocalizations to attract females or deter rival males.
 Females, on the other hand, may vocalize to indicate their receptiveness to mating or to fend off unwanted advances.
 These vocal signals are an essential part of their communication repertoire, allowing turtles to establish and maintain social connections.